Backed by Over 37 Years of Personal Injury Experience

 Premises liability is a type of personal injury case, wherein an injury was caused by either an unsafe or defective condition on someone else’s property.
 These types of cases, like most personal injury cases, are often based on negligence.
 In a premises liability case, negligence typically refers to a property owner’s failure to exercise reasonable care when it comes to managing and maintaining the property, resulting in conditions that led to an individual’s injury.

-There are a wide range of personal injury cases that fall under the premises liability umbrella, including:
+There is a wide range of personal injury cases that fall under the premises liability umbrella, including:

 Property owners must exercise reasonable care in the ownership and maintenance of property with respect to persons who enter their property, though some states limit this duty depending on the individual.
 Visitors are usually divided into 3 categories: invitees, licensees, and trespassers.
 In some states, landowners do not owe a duty of care to trespassers.
 In Massachusetts, trespassers are owed the lowest duty of care.
 This means a property owner cannot create traps for trespassers and, if they are aware of their presence, are obligated to warn them of dangerous conditions on the property.